Crossing Margins: Intersectional Users' Ethical Concerns about Software: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\ We find that \textbf{(RQ1)} intersectional communities' most frequent ethical concerns are discrimination and inappropriate content, but differ per community and software application, \textbf{(RQ2)} their ethical concerns are growing and respond to real world factors, and \textbf{(RQ3)} critical user complaints often include descriptions of trauma.
+We find that \textbf{(RQ1)} ethical concern expression is amplified for some communities and suppressed for others; \textbf{(RQ2)} these concerns are increasing and irresponsive to real-world factors; and \textbf{(RQ3)} critical user complaints regarding social media often include descriptions of trauma.
 Our findings are directly relevant to practitioners who can use our methodology and results to make their software more ethical for intersectional communities.

-\textbf{(RQ1)} While there are similarities in intersectional users’ ethical concerns, likely due to their position along the margins of society, these groups are not a monolith.
-As discussed in Section \ref{sec:results_priority}, there is a substantial overlap among ethical concerns, such as discrimination and cyberbullying, which are inherently linked to inappropriate content.
-Cyberbullying often arises from discriminatory attitudes, and harmful advertising may have a discriminatory nature.
-Despite these overlaps, the distinct characteristics of each concern offer practitioners specific targets for feature development.
-For instance, cyberbullying is primarily associated with user interactions, whereas inappropriate content often relates to feed-based, hosted content.
-This distinction allows practitioners to focus on developing features that address messaging systems or content feed management, respectively.

-Whereas inappropriate content and discrimination were widely popular, taking up nearly half of all reported ethical concerns (42.8\%), half of our communities did not express these concerns as their top two concerns (Health × Women/AFAB, Global South × Mental Health × BIPOC, Women/AFAB × Physical Health, Women × Global South × BIPOC).
-This result highlights the necessity for software practitioners to engage with diverse users from different intersectional groups (e.g., by asking for their feedback regularly) to understand and address their needs related to the software.
-In addition, we see that app design highly influences the presence of ethical concern categories.
-For example, while inappropriate content was the second most popular concern overall, it was \textit{seventh} most popular for Discord, an app with no feed-based content, implying practitioners should focus on inappropriate content when creating a feed feature.